KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_timeline.rst

    The Timeline section

 :1: :guilabel:`Thumbnails` - :guilabel:`Enable for Video/Audio`.
 By default, thumbnails for video and audio clips will be generated.
 They will be stored in the :file:`videothumbs` and :file:`audiothumbs` folders, respectively, of the project.
 See the :doc:`Project Defaults </getting_started/configure_kdenlive/configuration_project_defaults>` section.
-:1: :guilabel:`Thumbnails` - :guilabel:`Enable for Video/Audio`.
-By default, thumbnails for video and audio clips will be generated.
-They will be stored in the :file:`videothumbs` and :file:`audiothumbs` folders, respectively, of the project.
-See the :doc:`Project Defaults </getting_started/configure_kdenlive/configuration_project_defaults>` section.

 :2: :guilabel:`Separate audio channels`.
 If checked, you will get a separate waveform in the audio thumbnail for each audio channel in the audio track.
 If unchecked, you will get a single, combined waveform as the audio thumbnail.